spectralDNS/shenfun/docs/source/sphericalhelmholtz.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: May 21, 2020
+:Date: Jun 2, 2020

 *Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve the
-Helmholtz equation on the surface of a unit sphere, using spherical coordinates.
-This demo is implemented in a single Python file `spherical_shell_helmholtz.py <https://github.com/spectralDNS/shenfun/blob/master/demo/spherical_shell_helmholtz.py>`__.
+Helmholtz equation on a unit sphere, using spherical coordinates.
+This demo is implemented in a single Python file `sphere_helmholtz.py <https://github.com/spectralDNS/shenfun/blob/master/demo/sphere_helmholtz.py>`__.
 If requested the solver will run in parallel using MPI.

 .. _fig:helmholtz: